census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Node.js/Instana.md

 - [Creating the exporter](#creating-the-exporter)

 ## Introduction
-Instant provides AI Powered Application and Infrastructure Monitoring, allowing you to deliver Faster With Confidence, and automatic Analysis and Optimization.
+Instanta provides AI Powered Application and Infrastructure Monitoring, allowing you to deliver Faster With Confidence, and automatic Analysis and Optimization.

 OpenCensus Node.js has support for this exporter available, distributed through NPM package [@opencensus/exporter-instana](https://www.npmjs.com/package/@opencensus/exporter-instana)